brittonwolfe/VirtualCharacterSheet/README.md

 ## ASP.NET branch

 This branch is focused on integrating the .NET's ASP.NET core features to run a host server for the host and clients to interact over the internet.
-Very WIP.

 ## Dependencies
 - Python 2.7 libraries